tonyvict/tp/docs/UserGuide.md

 *   Only lessons that are currently marked as present will be unmarked.

 Examples:
-* `unmark 1 lesson/1` unmarks the 1st person in the current list as absent for today's lesson.
+* `unmark 1 lesson/1`

+ Unmarks the 1st person in the current list as absent for today's lesson.

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
 Use this command to correct accidental marks or handle last-minute cancellations.